ceph/ceph/docs/README.rst

 For example, consider::

-     teuthology-suite -s rbd -c wip-fix -k cuttlefish -e bob.smith@foo.com -f basic -t cuttlefish -m plana
+     teuthology-suite -s rbd -c wip-fix -k jewel -e bob.smith@foo.com -f basic -t jewel -m mira

-The above command runs the rbd suite using the wip-fix branch of ceph, the cuttlefish kernel, with a 'basic' kernel flavor, and the teuthology cuttlefish branch will be used.
-It will run on plana machines and send an email to bob.smith@foo.com when it's completed.
+The above command runs the rbd suite using the wip-fix branch of ceph, the jewel kernel, with a 'basic' kernel flavor, and the teuthology jewel branch will be used.
+It will run on mira machines and send an email to bob.smith@foo.com when it's completed.
 For more details on ``teuthology-suite``, please consult the output of ``teuthology-suite --help``.

 In order for a queued task to be run, a teuthworker thread on